 Languages Required: Excellent command of written and spoken English;

-Start Date:
+Start Date: TBD

 Duration of the Contract: Up to 40 working days within 12 months period

 Background and Context:

 The Ministry of Internally Displaced Persons from the Occupied territories, Labour, Health and Social Affairs of Georgia (hereafter – the Ministry) is in charge of regulating the healthcare system, social security system, labour and IDP issues in Georgia.
 Made up of different departments and agencies, main functions of the Ministry are the following: provision of good medical and public health services to the population; regulation of medical and pharmaceutical activity in the country; management of state pensions and social security; protection of rights of children; implementation of employment programs, carrying out of labour inspections, regulation of labour migration,; accommodation of IDPs and Eco-migrants, implementation of integration programs for returned migrants, IDPs, internationally protected persons and foreigners.